Browsed by

 FAQ

-What is the spiritual significance of Sri Maha Bodhi in Sri Lanka?
+What is the historical significance of the Sri Maha Bodhi tree?

-How does the Sri Maha Bodhi influence the culture of Sri Lanka?
+How does the Sri Maha Bodhi tree contribute to religious tourism in Sri Lanka?